leomeinel/arch-install/README.md

 ## Information

-This scipt will only work on a system with exactly 2 disks attached.
+This script will only work on a system with exactly 2 disks attached.
 The disks have to be exactly the same size!

 All data on both disks will be wiped!